 Wyze Cam's $20 Camera Is A Shocker (In A Good Way)

 WyzeLabs, a startup company headed by former Amazon employees, entered the security camera market with WyzeCam, a $20 camera.
-At first, I thought it would be another “you-get-what-you-pay-for” piece of plastic, but my opinion quickly changed after seeing how enticing its features are.
+At first, it seemed like another “you-get-what-you-pay-for” piece of plastic, but our opinion quickly changed after seeing how enticing its features are.
 It has Full HD resolution, a set of sensors for home security and safety, and 14 days of free cloud storage.
-Not long after I purchased WyzeCam, WyzeLabs stopped selling the camera and replaced it with WyzeCam v2.
-Below you will find my review of v1 with a comparison of what’s to come.
+Unfortunately, not long after we purchased WyzeCam, WyzeLabs stopped selling the camera and replaced it with WyzeCam v2.
+Below you will find our review of v1 with a comparison of what’s to come.

 UPDATE: Read Our Hands-On WyzeCam 2 Review Here